Among the nine Oklahoma offices currently

 All four of Anthony’s grandparents came to Oklahoma before statehood.
 His father was born in Cleveland, Oklahoma, and his mother grew up in Enid, Oklahoma.
 He and his wife Nancy were married in 1975.
-They are the parents of four daughters and have four grandchildren.
+They are the parents of four daughters and have five grandchildren.